osobh/k8s/README.md

 ---

 # SingleApp
-Lets use Namespaces and play big, and to do this we first create a namespace file for this stack that will provide a clear scope for our application.
+Lets use Namespaces, and to do this we first create a namespace file for this stack that will provide a clear scope for our application.
+We then launch the namespace with:

-Our SingleApp will simply start off a Redis server, an API server, and a counter to poll the API.
-We can check to see if this is correctly deployed by checking the logs on this namespace specific deployment

 `kubectl create -f namespace.yml`

+Once complete we are now ready to dpeloy our simeple ticker app.
+We then launch our collection of containers by starting off a Redis server, an API server, and a counter to poll the API.

-`kubectl create -f singleapp.yml`
+`kubectl create -f ticker.yml`

+We can check to see if this is correctly deployed by checking the logs on this namespace specific deployment.

 `kubectl logs ticker -c counter -f --namespace=singleapp`